-The Water Wheel and Mill
+The Mill Experience

-Our millstones work in pairs and are set vertically, one on in front of the other.
+Our millstones work in pairs and are set vertically, one in front of the other.
 The front stone, called the runner stone, turns as the other stone, called the bed stone, remains stationary.
 As the runner stone turns, the miller feeds grain into the eye of the hole in the center of the stone.
-Grain moves between the grinding surfaces, is ground and exits the outside as flour.
+Grain moves between the grinding surfaces, is ground, and exits the outside as flour.